emkay64/emkay64.github.io/_posts/2024-12-11-zscaler-client-connector-local-privilege-escalation.md

 ### installZCC
-The `installZCC` function is called by the `installRevertZCC` function and checks for the presence of further MachO binaries and then sets up the commandline arguments.
+The `installZCC` function is called by the `installRevertZCC` function and checks for the presence of further Mach-O binaries and then sets up the commandline arguments.

 ```objc
 /* @class ZSService */